Cosmic voids evolution in modified gravity via hydrodynamics: Conclusion

 \section{Conclusion}

-In this work, we developed a hydrodynamical description for spherical cosmic void evolution in MG, extending the GR/dynamical-DE framework introduced in our previous analysis~\cite{Moretti:2025gbp} to theories in which departures from GR can be encoded in effective non-linear modifications of the Poisson equation.
+In this work, we developed a hydrodynamical description of the evolution of isolated spherical inverse top-hat cosmic voids in MG, in the QS regime, extending the GR/dynamical-DE framework introduced in our previous analysis~\cite{Moretti:2025gbp} to theories in which departures from GR can be encoded in effective non-linear modifications of the Poisson equation.
 Within this setup, the void dynamics is governed by the standard continuity and Euler equations, while MG enters through an effective gravitational coupling $\mu_{\rm NL}(a,R)$ in the non-linear evolution equation for the Eulerian density contrast $\delta_{\rm E}$ (and $\mu_{\rm L}$ at linear order).
 This provides a transparent and computationally efficient bridge between the gravitational coupling of a given MG model and late-time void observables.

-Then, we specialized the formalism to an EFT of DE/MG description in the Galileon sub-class of models with luminal tensor speed and derived an explicit expression for $\mu_{\rm NL}$ in the quasi-static regime, highlighting the role of derivative self-interactions through a Vainshtein scale.
+Then, we specialized the formalism to an EFT of DE/MG description in the Galileon sub-class of models with luminal tensor speed and derived an explicit expression for $\mu_{\rm NL}$ in the QS regime, highlighting the role of derivative self-interactions through a Vainshtein scale.
 A key aspect of this class of models is the possible appearance of an unphysical ``imaginary'' fifth force in sufficiently underdense regions, signaled by the breakdown of the square-root branch in $\mu_{\rm NL}$.
 Building on the void-informed consistency criterion introduced in~\cite{Moretti:2026axy}, we used the background function controlling the onset of this pathology to identify the viable region for a benchmark model characterized by the $(\alpha_{\rm B_0},m)$ parameter space and to translate it into a redshift dependent bound on the minimum attainable void depth.
 We further introduced dynamical diagnostics that distinguish whether, for a given model, the hydrodynamical evolution is terminated first by shell-crossing (as in GR) or by the onset of the pathological branch; this discussion clarifies why requiring a regular evolution up to shell-crossing is not, by itself, a sufficient viability test.

 For parameter choices that satisfy the void-informed bound, we quantified the impact of MG on single void evolution starting from inverse top-hat ICs.
 In the explored EFT parametrization, both $\mu_{\rm L}$ and $\mu_{\rm NL}$ are enhanced at late times relative to GR, and we showed analytically that, in this theory class, voids always lie in an unscreened regime (while halos lie in a screened regime), implying $\mu_{\rm NL}>\mu_{\rm L}$ for the physical, non-pathological void branch.
 For the representative ranges considered, the resulting modification of the void density evolution remains at the percent level, despite $\mathcal{O}(10\text{--}30\%)$ changes in the effective couplings, reflecting the fact that the MG deviations become significant only at late times in this parametrization.
 We also characterized how the non-linear response of the gravitational coupling departs increasingly from the linear one as the final void depth increases.